nicoalbanese/kirimase/README.md

    - NextAuth

 2. Generate
-   Similar to rails generate <resources> <table_name> [fields], this command allows you to quickly generate
+   Similar to rails scaffold / generate, this command allows you to quickly generate:
    - Models (schema declaration + query/mutation logic)
-   - Views (Form Component to view edit and submit)
    - Controllers (API + TRPC routes to manage querying and mutating of model)